openownership/data-standard/docs/schema/guidance/serialisation.rst

     }
    ]

-may be serialized in a table as:
+may be serialised in a table as:

 .. list-table::
    :header-rows: 1